Conference Dates: 1-3 November 2024

 We welcome submissions in the following categories:

-All submissions are due Friday 14 June 2024 via Microsoft Forms (see links above)
+All submissions are due by the extended deadline of Friday 19 July 2024 via Microsoft Forms (see links above)

 Abstracts for conference papers and specialist panels will undergo double-blind peer review by the Conference Committee based on quality, relevance, and originality.
 The Conference Committee and Chairs will make the final decision on acceptance, considering the review recommendations.